yoshihito-saito/microdrive/README.md

 - Dental Cement

 #### Procedure
-     1. Mark the bregma and lambda
+     1. Mark the bregma and lambda.
-     2. Level the height of skull
+     2. Level the height of skull.
      3. Mark on your coordinates.
-     4. Mark on cerebellum for reference electode → drill the hole by 1/2 drill
+     4. Mark on cerebellum for reference electode. → drill the hole by 1/2 drill.
       * Caution.
 You should check the location of the blood vessels before marking.
 Applying saline will help you see the location.
      5. Perform craniotomy and duratomy.
       * Caution.
 To stop bleeding and keep the brain surface moist, use collagen sponges and saline or ACSF.